 Family Friendly things to do on the Fleurieu Peninsula

-There is a good reason why the Fleurieu Peninsula is South Australia’s most visited region, it is known as Adelaide’s playground.
+There is a good reason why the Fleurieu Peninsula is South Australia’s most visited region - it is known as Adelaide’s playground.

 The Fleurieu Peninsula is undoubtedly a family friendly place, here are some of our favourite things to do.

-For more information, click Gemtree Wines.
+Read more about Gemtree Wines.

-For more information, click Jubilee Park.
+Read more about Jubilee Park.

 There is nothing more exhillerating than a Southern Bluefin Tuna whipping past you like a freight train in the waters of Victor Harbor, gently plucking a pilchard from your fingers on its way through.
-Families can get up close and personal with magnificent Southern Bluefin Tuna – one of the fastest fish in the sea!
-Or settle in to Oceanic Victor's undersea observatory and enjoy the spectacle of Australia’s marine life – all in the safety of a purpose built enclosure in the reach of uninhabited Granite Island
+At Oceanic Victor, Families can get up close and personal with magnificent Southern Bluefin Tuna – one of the fastest fish in the sea!
+Or settle in to Oceanic Victor's undersea observatory and enjoy the spectacle of Australia’s marine life – all in the safety of a purpose built enclosure in the reach of uninhabited Granite Island.

 Victor Harbor has always been a favourite holiday spot for people from Adelaide.
 Part of the appeal is the family friendly attractions such as the Horse Drawn Tram.

 Magnificent Clydesdale horses draw you along the causeway from seaside Victor Harbor to Granite Island.

 Read more about the Victor Harbor Horse Drawn Tram.